 '''

 #include <hfwras.h>

-BOOL hfwRaidStat(PHFW_RAID_STATUS phfwRaidStatus);
+BOOL hfwRaidStat(PHFW RAID STATUS phfwRaidStatus);

 '''

 The hfwRaidStat function sets the RAID status in the structure pointed to by phfwRaidStatus.
+The following describes the parameters of this function.

 The hfwRaidStat function cannot acquire the drive status.
 Use the hfwDiskStat function to acquire the drive status.